Vortex ring-cylinder interactions: regimes, reconnection, and the role of topology

 \subsection{The fixed relationship between slenderness and impact parameter}

 In the interaction between a vortex tube and a body, the (dimensional) impact velocity $\hat{V}$ is an independent parameter, regardless of whether the vortex moves towards the body or the body towards the vortex, as the tube does not self-advect.
-When non-dimensionalized, we obtain the impact parameter $I_P=2\pi\sigma \hat{V}/\Gamma$.
+When non-dimensionalized, we obtain the impact parameter:

 This represents the ratio between the impact velocity and a characteristic velocity of the vortex, and is the prime non-dimensional number generally used to classify the interaction: depending on its value, distinct flow phenomenology can be observed, which is usually classed into ``strong'' vortex and ``weak'' vortex regimes \citep{marshall1997instantaneous}.

 As already stated, the choice of $\hat{V}$ is generally free in BVI.
-However, when considering vortex rings, these structures self-propel at a velocity $\hat{V}_a$ which can be approximated as:
+However, when considering vortex rings, these structures self-propel at a velocity $\hat{V}_a$ which can be approximated as \citep{fukumoto2010global}:

 If the object is kept fixed, which is usually the case in experiments, $\hat{V}_a=\hat{V}$, and this results in a fixed relationship between the impact parameter $I_P$ and the slenderness ratio $\Lambda$: